 What happens after you request a POS integration

-After you submit your request, your provider will guide you through setup tasks, menu approval, and activation before orders begin flowing to your POS.
-You will follow a short onboarding process.
+After you submit your request, your provider will guide you through setup tasks, menu approval, and activation.

-Activation is typically self-serve and usually takes about 3 days, depending on your provider.
-You’ll choose when to turn on your integration.Receive confirmation
+Activate your integration: Activation is typically self-serve and usually takes about 3 days.

-You’ll get an email once the integration is complete.
-After activation, DoorDash orders will begin flowing to your POS automatically.
+Receive confirmation: You’ll get an email once the integration is complete.
+Orders will begin flowing to your POS automatically.

 Learn how to manage your menu and store hours after setting up your integration.